padaiyal/pyWiki/best_practices.md

  # Python development - Best practices
  This page highlights a list of best practices while programming in python.

- - The metrics illustrated in the examples should be taken with a pinch of salt as it doesn't exclude thread sleep time and it may vary case to case.
+ - The metrics illustrated in the examples should be taken with a pinch of salt.
+It doesn't exclude thread sleep time and it may vary case to case.
  - This is fragment of my experience and not a comprehensive guide.